ewujs/pndlm-clockapp/README.md

 ### Web

-If you are performing this exercise as a React app, please fork or clone this repository as a starting point for your work.
+If you are performing this exercise as a React app, please fork or clone this repository as a starting point, and replace the included landing screen with your work.
 This repo is set up with [Vite](https://vite.dev) and supports hot reloading.

 Our preferred libraries are also integrated, but you may also use alternatives where you are uncomfortable: